hasauino/hasauino.github.io/_posts/2015-05-27-estimating-friction.md

 - **Finding mass**

-When the setup is vertically oriented, and during equilibrium with no motion at all, only three forces are acting, the weight (unknown), motor force, and stiction (known from previous step).
+When the setup is vertically oriented, and during equilibrium with no motion at all, only three forces are acting: the weight (unknown), motor force, and stiction (known from previous step).

 <img src="/assets/images/blog/friction/stictionVFBD.png" style="zoom: 20%;" />

 Mass was found to be:

 $$
 m = 797.9 ≈ 800 ~grams
 $$